Before we get to Jeff’s wiring for DCC layout, here’s a quick missive from Dwight:

 Like most things in life, that’s what this hobby is all about – starting.

-Now on to Jeff, who has a small problem with his wiring.
+This leads us to Jeff, who has a small problem with his wiring.
 Who can help?

 “Al, i’ve been reading your blog for the last 2+ years and look forward to it every morning, learning sooo much from others.